OBJECTIVE

 Activity 1:

 Students go out into the garden to harvest herbs.
 Come back together and share the herbs.
-Each student gets to smell the herbs.
-We talk about the differences and similarities.
+Invite students to smell the herbs and discuss the differences and similarities.
 Students lay out the herbs they find in the greenhouse to dry.

-Wrap up/ Assessment: Students name one herb they found in the garden.
+Wrap up/ Assessment: Students name one herb they harvested in the garden.

 Activity 2:

-Each herb is in its own bowl/jar.
-Students touch, smell, and observe each herb.
-Then they choose which herbs they would like to put into their sachet.
-Students choose a fabric, then (using their hands) take a pinch of each herb.
+Have students assemble their sachet.
+Students choose a fabric, then take a pinch of the herbs they want in their sachet.
 Many of the herbs will need to be removed from their stem (rosemary, thyme, sage) Students tie up their sachet (with teacher’s help) and return to their desks to finish their cards.

-Wrap up/Assessment: Students go around and talk about what they might do with the herbs in their sachet (cook, make tea, put underneath a pillow, hang up in a room
+Wrap up/Assessment: Students go around and talk about what they might do with the herbs in their sachet.

 FOLLOW UP & EXTENSIONS